 The funding is spent to improve the coordination of Federal education programs, advance the management of Federal education activities and to intensify the accountability of Federal education programs to the President, the Congress, and the public.

-These programs include but are not limited to resources such as IDEA, Title I Part A, Title II Part A, Title III, McKinney-Vento Homeless Program, Carl D. Perkins Career & Technical Education Act; 21st Century Community Learning Center (CCLC) Funds, i3 innovation grants, Promise Neighborhoods, Race To the Top, and much more.
+These programs include but are not limited to resources such as IDEA, Title I Part A, Title II Part A, Title III, Title IV, McKinney-Vento Homeless Program (under Title I), Carl D. Perkins Career & Technical Education Act; and many more.

 Where We Are